AirTrain JFK: Approval and groundbreaking

-Construction of the system began in May 1998.
+Early construction

 Most of the system was built one span at a time, using cranes mounted on temporary structures that erected new spans as they progressed linearly along the structures.
 Several sections were built using a balanced cantilever design, where two separate spans were connected to each other using the span-by-span method.
 The Jamaica branch's location above the median of the busy Van Wyck Expressway, combined with the varying length and curves of the track spans, caused complications during construction.
 One lane of the Van Wyck had to be closed in each direction during off-peak hours, causing congestion.
+The Port Authority also installed new sidewalks, plantings, and fences along the Van Wyck.
+By the end of 1999, the columns in the Van Wyck's median were being erected, and half of the viaduct spans had been built, although only fifteen percent of the system was finished at the time.

-By the end of 1999, the columns in the Van Wyck's median were being erected.
-The project also included $80 million of tunnels within the airport, which was built using a cut-and-cover method.
+The project also included $80 million of tunnels within the airport, which was built using a cut-and-cover method; the tunnels had been among the first contracts to be awarded.
 Two shifts of workers excavated a trench measuring 25 ft deep, 100 ft wide, and 1000 ft long.
 The water table was as shallow as 5 ft beneath the surface, so contractors pumped water out of the trench during construction.
-For waterproofing, subcontractor Trevi-Icos Inc. poured a "U"-shaped layer of grout, measuring 80 ft wide and between 50 and 90 ft deep.
+For waterproofing, subcontractor Trevi-Icos Inc. poured a U-shaped layer of grout, measuring 80 ft wide and between 50 and 90 ft deep.

-The route ran mostly along existing rights-of-way, but three commercial properties were expropriated and demolished to make way for new infrastructure.
-Members of the New York City Planning Commission approved the condemnation of several buildings along the route in May 1999 but voiced concerns about the logistics of the project.
-These concerns included the projected high price of the tickets, ridership demand, and unwieldy transfers at Jamaica.
+Reception, opposition, and complaints

+The project was controversial from the outset: although several local politicians, community leaders, and the politically powerful construction industry supported the AirTrain, it faced opposition from the ATA and local residents.
+Community leaders supported the project because of its connections to the Jamaica and Howard Beach stations.
+Proponents, including retired U.S. congressman Floyd Flake and the Greater Jamaica Development Corporation, claimed the system would attract businesses to downtown Jamaica and create jobs.
+Queens community boards 10, 12, and 13 cast advisory votes in support of the project.

-Though community leaders supported the project because of its connections to the Jamaica and Howard Beach stations, almost all the civic groups along the Jamaica branch's route opposed it due to concerns about nuisance, noise, and traffic.
-There were multiple protests against the project; during one such protest in 2000, a crane caught fire in a suspected arson.
-Homeowners in the vicinity believed the concrete supports would lower the value of their houses.
+Almost all civic groups along the Jamaica branch's route opposed it due to concerns about nuisance, noise, and traffic.
+Opponents claimed that the system had not undergone the Uniform Land Use Review Procedure process, and more than 90 local organizations wanted the FAA to allow the public to discuss the PFC charges.
+Residents of Briarwood, a neighborhood that was not even near the AirTrain, also opposed the project because they feared the Jamaica branch would be extended to LaGuardia.
+There were multiple protests against the project, such as in 2000, when a crane caught fire in a suspected arson.
+Homeowners believed the concrete viaducts would lower the value of their houses, and some residents reported that vibrations from construction had caused their homes to shake and crack.
 Residents were also concerned about the noise that an elevated structure would create; according to a 2012 study, the majority of residents' complaints were due to "nuisance violations".
-The Port Authority responded to residents' concerns by imposing strict rules regarding disruptive or loud construction activity, as well as implementing a streamlined damage claim process to compensate homeowners.
-Through 2002, there were 550 nuisance complaints over the AirTrain's construction, of which 98 percent had been resolved by April of that year.
-Not all community boards saw a high level of complaints; Queens Community Board 12, which includes the neighborhood of South Jamaica along the AirTrain's route, recorded few complaints about the construction process.